LulinZhang/MicMacTiePHistoP/README.md

 else:
   print('tie-point number is 0')

-"""You can see that the tie-points are not good, which indicates the current rotation hypothesis is not the good one.
+You can see that the tie-points are not good, which indicates the current rotation hypothesis is not the good one.

 (4) 2D RANSAC with command "TestLib RANSAC R2D"